-Product name: Taaleri Tuulirahasto IV Ky

-Legal entity identifier: 2990966-4

-Sustainable investment objective

-Did this financial product have a sustainable investment objective?
-Yes No × It made sustainable investments It promoted Environmental/Social (E/S) characteristics and with an environmental objective: while it did not have as its objective a sustainable 99% investment, it had a proportion of % of sustainable investments in economic activities that qualify as environmentally with an environmental objective in sustainable under the EU economic activities that qualify as Taxonomy environmentally sustainable under the in economic activities that EU Taxonomy do not qualify as with an environmental objective in environmentally sustainable economic activities that do not qualify under the EU Taxonomy as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments It promoted E/S characteristics, but did not with a social objective: % make any sustainable investments investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Product name: Taaleri Aurinkotuuli II Ky Legal entity identifier: 2959476-2 Sustainable investment means an investment in an economic activity that contributes to an Sustainable investment objective environmental or social objective, provided that the investment does not significantly harm Did this financial product have a sustainable investment objective? any environmental or social objective and Yes No × that the investee companies follow good It made sustainable investments It promoted Environmental/Social (E/S) governance practices. × characteristics and with an environmental objective: while it did not have as its objective a sustainable 98% investment, it had a proportion of \\\% of sustainable investments in economic activities that × qualify as environmentally with an environmental objective in sustainable under the EU economic activities that qualify as The EU Taxonomy is a Taxonomy classification system environmentally sustainable under the laid down in in economic activities that EU Taxonomy Regulation (EU) 2020/852 establishing do not qualify as with an environmental objective in a list of environmentally sustainable economic activities that do not qualify environmentally under the EU Taxonomy sustainable economic as environmentally sustainable under activities.
+That the EU Taxonomy Regulation does not include a list of socially sustainable economic with a social objective activities.
+Sustainable investments with an It made sustainable investments It promoted E/S characteristics, but did not environmental with a social objective: \\\% make any sustainable investments objective might be aligned with the Taxonomy or not..